Chat on WhatsApp

 IIP laboratory performs all applicable UN-prescribed tests:

-Stacking Test: Compression resistance under given weight.
+Stacking Test: Compression resistance under prescribed load.

 Vibration Test: Shipping vibration simulation.